nicholsons/about/docs/_posts/2024-04-16-project-ideas.md

 Ask students to draw the relative diagram themselves (ie not using AI).

 Create 2-3 auto generated versions.
 Compare them to the students work.
 Critically review against design principles?

+## 3. Redesigning a Google apps solution (Google sheets, forms. apps script (JavaScript) and Microsoft PowerApps)

+### The problem

+The CS department recruits 200 PGTAs and around 30 Undergraduate interns to support its teaching each year.
+Last year there were over 500 applications that had to be handled and over 300 contract requests and changes.
+The budget and recruitment process is managed by me, and I also teach two large modules.
+The volume of changes and the number of emails involved in the process is overwhelming for one person (i.e. for me!).
+If the amount of admin time can be reduced, I could use the time gained on more value-add activities such as providing training for departmental PGTAs and undergraduate teaching interns.

+I inherited a solution based on Google sheets and forms.
+This works well as the Google ecosystem is free to use and there is lots of documentation.
+Over the last two years I've extended the original sheets / forms solution using Google apps script and a simple Google apps script web front end.
+The solution has grown organically though and there is a lot of repetition and inefficiency.
+There is also one area that is significantly limiting.
+To automate email notifications uses Google gmail and is limited to 100 per day, this is not sufficient for the needs of the recruitment and is also not integtated with UCL mail so cannot be used.
+If a free solution can be found to automate email notifications from UCL email when changes are made in the Google based system this would save significant effort and improve the experience for applicants, module leaders, HR and me.
+I would also like to be able to auto push data from Sheets to Excel (in Teams/Sharepoint) for HR to access.
+It may be possible to then use Teams/Sharepoint as the basis to push out email notifications using Power Apps.

+### Project idea

+Look at how good software design practices can be applied to refactor and improve the solution e.g.

+- Measure the current performance: response times; assess the efficiency (or otherwise) of the algorithms.
+Use software tools to do this.
+- Diagram the current 'spaghetti' design; draw diagrams that reflect its current structure/architecture.
+You should be able to find tools that will automat this.
+- Having identified the weaknesses, consider how the design can be improved while keeping the solution within the current platform (Google apps script, Google sheets, Google forms).
+- Design and implement the changes, and then measure the revised solution again and compare the differences with the original solution to assess the improvement.
+- Ideally, you should also find and implement a solution to the email notifications issue and sharing of data between Google and Microsoft platforms.
+There is no funding so any solution must use free features in Google/Microsoft Power Apps.